zineb790/web-design-course-2024/README.md

 ation.

 Technical Requirements
 The requirements listed below are absolute minimums.
-Ensure that your website meets these requirements before attempting to further expand features.
+Ensuring that the  website meets these requirements before attempting to further expand features.

-HTML Requirements
+HTML Requirements:

 Have at least three pages.
 Keep the grid system consistent between pages as much as possible.
 Use at least ten different HTML tags.